Hinge-Proximal Stochastic Gradient Methods for Convex Optimization with Functional Constraints: Numerical Experiments

 In this section, we demonstrate the effectiveness of the proposed algorithms on the robust regression task introduced in Sec. \ref{sec:intro} on synthetic and real datasets, while generating the perturbations $P_j(\cdot)$ from a corruption simulator.
 We remark that the parameter $\varepsilon$ plays a critical role as it controls the trade-off between robustness and accuracy.
 A small $\varepsilon$ tightens the constraint, forcing the solution to be robust under larger sets of perturbations, but at the cost of performance on the original data.
 Conversely, a larger $\varepsilon$ allows more flexibility but may render the solution less robust.
 For all simulations, $\varepsilon$ was chosen a priori to ensure the feasible set was nonempty.

 We compare the proposed algorithms against representative recent stochastic optimization methods that address similar constrained problems, namely the Primal-Dual Stochastic Gradient (PDSG) algorithm \cite{xu2020primal}, the Stochastic Subgradient Projection (SSP) method \cite{necoara2022stochastic}, and the L-SVRG algorithm \cite{singh2024unified}.
 Other works mentioned in Tables \ref{tab:sc-constraints1} and \ref{tab:sc-constraints2} are not used for comparison as they were designed for a different setting and not easily modifiable to handle \eqref{mainProb} \cite{singh2024stochastic_movingball, singh2024stochastic, singh2025stochastic} or are known to have suboptimal SFO complexity \cite{singh2024mini}.
 All algorithms are implemented in MATLAB R2024a (M1 processor with 16 GB RAM) and initialized identically with the same random seeds.
-The parameters for each algorithm were selected individually via a grid search, using performance at the end of $10^6$ SFO calls as the selection criterion.
-To improve readability, curves are plotted using a moving average with window size of 1000 consecutive SFO calls, applied uniformly to all methods.
+The parameters for each algorithm were selected individually via a grid search, using performance at the end of $10^6$ SFO calls as the selection criterion. \col{The penalty parameter $\gamma$ is common to all algorithms and is selected by grid search in the range $[10^6, 10^{10}]$.
+For Algorithm~\ref{algo:NHPS} specifically, the remaining parameters $\beta_t$ and $\tau_t$ are also set to fixed values: $\beta_t = 0.5$ throughout, and $\tau_t$ is capped at a maximum of $30$ inner iterations with early stopping when $\norm{\u_{s+1} - \u_s} < 10^{-3}$.
+As a result, the inner loop averages $2$--$4$ effective steps per outer iteration in practice.} To improve readability, curves are plotted using a moving average with window size of 1000 consecutive SFO calls, applied uniformly to all methods.